ataha24/afids-ADPD/README.md

-# afids-PD
+# afids-ADPD
-utilizing anatomical landmarks (AFIDs) for the diagnosis of Parkinson's disease and Alzheimer's disease
+utilizing anatomical landmarks (AFIDs) for the diagnosis of Alzheimer's disease and Parkinson's disease